 To Sum Up

 Buying an elliptical can be a tough choice with so many machines flooding the market.
-If you can afford to purchase a machine with an incline, I highly recommended you do, and one that power adjusts is even better.
+If you can afford to purchase a machine with an incline, I highly recommend you do, and one that power adjusts is even better.
 Incline workouts bring that something extra to challenge you, and best of all, they work a whole load of other muscle groups, something you’ll miss if you buy one without.

 The ProForm 920 E is an excellent choice as it includes everything you need for a full-body workout at home, the 0-20 degree power incline, the 7″ full HD monitor and a wide stride length, add in its heavy-duty frame, and this thing is going to feel great when you work out on it.

-But a little advice if you are thinking of bung the 920 E is that its price can vary somewhat from month to month, one-month ProForm will have it for sale for under $1k the next month it will be $1.5k and its the same on Amazon.
+But a little advice if you are thinking of buying the 920 E is that its price can vary somewhat from month to month, one-month ProForm will have it for sale for under $1k the next month it will be $1.5k and its the same on Amazon.

 It’s still a great deal at $1.5k, but if you can get for under $1k, its an awesome buy.
 This is why I have left links to both Amazon and ProForm websites under each review – and don’t forget, when purchased from the ProForm website, the ellipticals come with a one-year free iFIT subscription.

 The ProForm 720 E includes nearly everything the 920 E does apart from the HD color touch screen and fewer resistance levels.